fabric-testbed/Authz/policies/README.md

 ## Overview

-This document defines FABRIC authorization policies to help with implementing production policies using XACML3.0.
+This document defines FABRIC authorization policies to help with implementing production policies using a combination of CILogon and XACML3.0.

 FABRIC will rely on a federated identity model and ABAC (Attribute-Based Access Control).
 Each identity comes with a mix of attributes, some asserted by the institutional IdP (Identity Provider) and some via a FABRIC-specific mechanism (e.g. CoManage).
 These attributes can be provided to the authorization system in a secure way in order to allow it to make access decisions to various protected APIs.
 Policies will be specified in XACML and each RESTful API endpoint will be protected by an XACML-capable PDP (Policy Decision Point)